-Are you interested in leveraging your school psychologists to address issues of equity, overrepresentation, and inclusion in your special education programs and in distance learning?
+Are you interested in leveraging your school psychologists to address issues of equity, overrepresentation, and inclusion in your special education programs?

-Is your district is struggling with figuring out the “new normal for a while” to keep in compliance AND support crucial SEL programs?
+Is your district is struggling with figuring out the “new normal for a while” to keep in compliance AND support crucial Tier 1 programs?